Introduction

 After logging in, the user sees this very clear and simple welcome page:

-This initial page has been designed be welcoming, and to immediately build understanding and confidence, by including:
+This initial page has been designed to be welcoming, and to immediately build understanding and confidence, by including:

-• limited content, i.e. not flooding the user with content immediately
+- limited content, i.e. not flooding the user with content immediately

-• welcome to the user by their name so they feel the system is both secure and relevant to them
+BLANK - welcoming the user by their name so they feel the system is both secure and relevant to them

+BLANK - a single net MERIT figure, i.e. the monthly estimated retirement income total (MERIT) the user might receive, after tax, across all their different state (AOW) and workplace pensions.
 In S. Flonders’ example shown here, they might get €1,788 a month after tax – at current exchange rates that’s about £1,540 a month, or about £18,500 a year.

 BLANK